seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Hold, take this letter; early in the morning
 See thou deliver it to my lord and father.
 Give me the light: upon thy life, I charge thee,
-Whate’er thou hear’st or seest, stand all aloof,
+Whate'er thou hear'st or seest, stand all aloof,
 And do not interrupt me in my course.
 Why I descend into this bed of death,
-Is partly to behold my lady’s face;
+Is partly to behold my lady's face;
 But chiefly to take thence from her dead finger
 A precious ring, a ring that I must use
 In dear employment: therefore hence, be gone: